Fortnite guide (v7.20) – Season 7 tips, challenges, weapons, locations, building

 Managing your inventory

-The most common reason to go into your inventory is to swap around items in your hotbar by dragging and dropping the items where you want them to go.
+You can use your inventory to swap around items in your hotbar by dragging and dropping the items where you want them to go.
 If you want to discard a weapon or item and free up a slot in your hotbar, you can either select the item in question and hit “X”, or a quicker solution is to drag the item outside of the inventory window.
 Both options will drop the item at your feet.

 You can also click on any of the items in your hotbar to bring up some information on the item – however bear in mind that certain information, particularly those relating to a weapon’s accuracy, are not shown here, so your best bet is to take a look at our Fortnite weapons guide.

 Your inventory is also useful for keeping track of your “trap” items and for seeing how much of each ammo type and material type you have.
-With these later items, a useful trick for when you’re playing in duos or squads is that you can double-click on a material or ammo type in order to drop them in increments for the other player, or select the material/ammo in question and hit “Z” to drop half your current amount.
+With the latter, a useful trick for when you’re playing in duos or squads is that you can double-click on a material or ammo type in order to drop them in increments for the other player, or select the material/ammo in question and hit “Z” to drop half your current amount.

 This is particularly useful in duos, because if you want to make sure you both have equal numbers of mats, all you have to do is stand slightly apart from each other, drop half of each of your three materials, and then go round and pick up the other player’s dropped stacks.
 Et voila!